Sam Park

-Samuel Lauderdale Park (born October 1, 1985) is an American politician and lawyer, who was elected to the Georgia House of Representatives in the 2016 elections.
+Samuel Lauderdale Park (born October 1, 1985) is an American politician and lawyer who was first elected to the Georgia House of Representatives in 2016.
 A member of the Democratic Party, he represents the 107th district.

 Early life and education

 Born and raised in Georgia, Sam Park is the grandson of refugees from the Korean War, and the son of Korean American immigrants.
 Through the HOPE Scholarship, Park attended Georgia State University where he obtained a B.A. in political science and a B.S. in economics.
 He went on to earn his J.D. degree from Georgia State University College of Law and his LL.M. from American University Washington College of Law.

 Early political career

 During his second year of law school, Park took a Health, Legislation, and Advocacy course where he drafted a bill to provide skilled nursing services to medically fragile children.
 This was his first opportunity to work in the Georgia General Assembly.
 During the 2012 legislative session he met and interned for Stacey Abrams who was the minority leader of the Georgia House Democratic Caucus at that time.
 He served as a legal extern for the Georgia Senate Democratic Caucus during the 2013 legislative session.
 He then worked as a legal aide for Maryland State Senator Jamie Raskin.
 He also worked on Jason Carter's 2014 gubernatorial campaign and Jon Ossoff's 2017 campaign.